StarPlayrX/bigmac/README.md

 Introducing Big Mac 🍔 Burgers and Fries 🍟 For Mac Pro (Early 2008)

-💻 This SPX Big Mac PatchToolX may also work for work for Mac Pro 2009, 2010 and 2012.
+💻 This SPX Big Mac PatchToolX may also for work for Mac Pro 2009, 2010 and 2012.

 Testing is underway for Mac Book Pro 2009.
 If successful, will add it to the list of supported Macs